JamesGopsill/ultimaker-client/README.md

 We are looking at implementing digest authentication in the future but primary objective for now is to provide the functionality required for our agent-based manufacturing research program.

+It is also an **unofficial** open-source client for connecting to your Ultimaker.

 ## Configuring the Ultimaker

 To make use of this client, you will need to disable authentication and enable cors on the Ultimaker API.